Retailer Guide | Amazon

 Perform your own Vendor Drop Test to test and register non-fragile ASINs weighing less than 50 lbs.

 Most brands we work with decide to go the self-test route.
-Vendors can perform a self-test on non-fragile ASINs under 50 lbs to certify them for the FFP or SIOC program.
+Vendors can self-test non-fragile ASINs under 50 lbs to certify them for the FFP or SIPP programs.

 Learn how to self-test at Amazon.

-Our, read a quick summary on how to self-test.
+Or, read a quick summary on how to self-test:

 • A Tape Measure